C-Stew/SkyrimSE-Modlist/index.md

 Whew! *Now* we're done downloading mods!
 Next, we'll optimize these mods as we did before.

 ## LOOT/SSEdit Part 2
+As before, start by opening **LOOT**.
+- Sort Plugins using the three lines icon at the top right.
+- **The following patches are only intended for those using ENB!**
+  - Surprisingly, we missed only one compatibility patch available [here](https://www.nexusmods.com/skyrimspecialedition/mods/41284/?tab=files), but that site lists an ENB fix for [Word Walls](https://www.nexusmods.com/skyrimspecialedition/mods/41463?tab=files) as well.
+Download both through Vortex as normal.
+  - *There may still be graphical issues for ENB users.
+Please report them to my [issues page](https://github.com/C-Stew/SkyrimSE-Modlist/issues).*
+  - Now, go back to **LOOT** and Refresh Content.
+  - Sort Plugins again as before.
+- Thankfully, no new warnings appeared, so **SSEEdit** is not necessary this time.
+- SFCO - JK's Whiterun Interiors Patch.esp still shows missing masters, but it should not need them since the all-in-one version of JK's Skyrim is in use.

+That wasn't too difficult!
+Now, close LOOT and **restart Vortex**.
+This will force Vortex to update its load order to match LOOT's.
+~~*Finally*, click the play icon next to **SKSE64**!~~ **WAIT!!
+We can't do that yet, otherwise the game tries to update!**
+- Open Steam
+- Run SKSE64 through Vortex
+  - **If you get a Steam Pop-up about updating the game, IMMEDIATELY do the following:**
+    - Click `View Updates`
+    - On the far right, click the light blue Pause Icon, then click the `X` Icon of the same color.
+    - Steam has now cancelled the update.
+- **If using ENB**, the game may freeze while starting.
+If a pop-up appears, click **Wait for the program to respond**

 ## Fixing Crashes
+**HURRAH!** Skyrim SE didn't crash!
+Before we can make any changes in-game, **start a new file**.

 ## In-game Changes
+Upon loading, NAT will inform you of new spells in your inventory. **These are necessary for ENB Users, as we will need to change a few settings.**
+- After `The Elder Scrolls V: Skyrim` dissappears, from your screen, hit `ESC` on your keyboard to open the pause menu and close the pop-up.
+- Notice the `Mod Configuration` tab.
+It isn't needed for our mods, but you can use it to change settings for certain mods that support it.
+- **The next settings are for ENB Users**
+- To open and close the ENB Menu, hold **Shift** and press **Enter**.
+- Once you are unbound, open the magic menu and equip the **NAT Settings** spell.
+  - Click `Graphics Options`
+  - Click `Sub-surface Scattering`, `Dawn & Dusk Natural Lighting`, and `Wet Effects` so they say `Enable`.
+This disables them as Ultimate Immersion's ENB implements them through ENB Shaders.

 ## That's It!
 Thank you for using my mod list for your modded Skyrim SE adventures!
 If you encounter an issue while running these mods or have a suggestion for an update to this page, please create a new issue [here](https://github.com/C-Stew/SkyrimSE-Modlist/issues).
 You can also submit an issue to suggest mod additions to the list.